-

 Standing Leg/Foot

-Definition: The leg/foot that is holding the majority of weight so that the other leg/foot is free to move.
+The leg or foot that bears the majority of weight, leaving the other leg/foot free to move.

 Step